gf-data-tools/gf-battle-tester-json-generator/README.md

 # GF Battle Tester Json Generator
-Just trying to write something with GUI.
+A tool for [GFAlarm](https://gall.dcinside.com/micateam/1439586) to create arbitrarily team in battle tester.

-Now we may generate teams that are normally **invalid**
+You may even generate teams that are normally **invalid**

 Example Usage:
 ![config](img/showcase1.png)